neuronflicker/CTF/UCF/RE_Loop1/README.md

 ![Graph View](graph1.png)

-We can see from this that the function call goes back to the green coloured box, and if it doesn't go to the red box, it goes to the `Unknown choice` option.
+We can see from this that the function call goes back to the green coloured box.
+If the green box doesn't go to the red box, it goes to the `Unknown choice` option.
 If we jump to Text View, we can see the code compares `eax` to 0x7A69:

 ![Code output](code1.png)